Rules of Origin

 - Technical Rectifications 2000

-The Department of Foreign Affairs and International Trade of Canada assumes no responsibility for the accuracy, completeness or timeliness of the information on this site or the consequences of its use.
+The Department of Foreign Affairs, Trade and Development Canada assumes no responsibility for the accuracy, completeness or timeliness of the information on this site or the consequences of its use.
 The treaty data on this site has been prepared for convenience of reference only.

 Any errors, omissions or anomalies on this site may be brought to the attention of the Tariffs and Goods Market Access Division (TPG) .